What can I claim during parental leave from work?

 If you are not already on Housing Benefit

 You cannot make a new claim for Housing Benefit unless you are over State Pension age or live in certain types of supported or temporary accommodation.
-If you already have an existing claim for Housing Benefit you can continue to get it unless you have a change of circumstances such as moving to a new local authority area, or you stop being entitled to Tax Credits or other means-tested benefits and need to make a new claim for Universal Credit.
+If you already have an existing claim for Housing Benefit you can continue to get it unless you have a change of circumstances such as moving to a new local authority area, or you stop being entitled to a legacy benefit and need to make a new claim for Universal Credit.
 If you try to make a new claim for Housing Benefit you will be told to claim Universal Credit instead.

 If you are not already on Housing Benefit and need help with rent and/or have service charges, you may be able to claim help with housing costs through the housing element of Universal Credit.
 The amount of help you can get with rent depends on your circumstances and may be different depending on whether you are renting from a council or housing association or from a private landlord.